The smallest unit of bitcoin with a value of 0.00000001 BTC.

 A single starting point when deriving keys for a deterministic wallet.
-It is usually presented as a series of words to enable the owner to quickly backup or restore a wallet.

 A situation in which a miner mines a new block but does not broadcast this new block to the other miners.
-If this miner is able to find a second block faster than all other miners, then they would have created the longest public chain, invalidating all other blocks discovered in the time it took to execute this attack.

 A situation where a large limit order has been placed to sell when a cryptocurrency reaches a certain value.
-This can sometimes be used by traders to create a certain impression in the market, preventing a cryptocurrency from rising above that value, as supply will likely outstrip demand when the order is executed.

 Sharding is a scaling approach that enables splitting of blockchain states into partitions containing states and transaction history, so that each shard can be processed in parallel.